-Donald J. Magilligan ("Duffy") is a partner at Cotchett, Pitre & McCarthy LLP, where he represents plaintiffs in litigation involving consumer class actions, personal injury, products liability, environmental fraud, elder fraud, and business litigation.
+Donald J. Magilligan ("Duffy") is a partner at Cotchett, Pitre & McCarthy LLP, where he handles mass torts including wildfire litigation, and he represents plaintiffs in litigation involving catastrophic personal injury, products liability, environmental fraud, elder fraud, and business litigation.

 Duffy has tried 48 jury trials in a wide variety of cases ranging from breach of contract to homicide.

 Duffy honed his trial skills during a ten-year career as a prosecutor in Santa Clara County (2012–18) and Contra Costa County (2008–12).
-During his career, he prosecuted cases involving murder, criminal street gangs, domestic violence, robbery, fraud, identity theft, property crimes, and crimes of violence.
-As a prosecutor, Duffy gained extensive experience litigating privacy issues and California’s Electronic Communications Privacy Act.
-During his time as a prosecutor, he lectured at several police academies where he taught ethics, evidence, and search and seizure.
+During his career, he prosecuted cases involving murder, criminal street gangs, domestic violence, robbery, fraud, identity theft, property crimes, and other crimes of violence.
+During his time as a prosecutor, he lectured at several local police academies where he taught ethics, evidence, and search and seizure.

 Duffy received his J.D. from the University of San Francisco.
 While at U.S.F., Duffy was a member of the Law Review, served on the Student Budget Committee, and received the CALI award for being the top student in Torts.
 Duffy sat on the Faculty-Student Steering Committee at the Leo T. McCarthy Center for Public Service and the Common Good.
 Duffy clerked for the Honorable Maura Corrigan of the Michigan Supreme Court and for the United States Attorney in San Francisco.